Ontario’s Behind-The-Scenes Tours

 Location: Wellington Street, Ottawa

 The home and workplace of Canada’s Governor General is just three kilometres north of Canada’s Parliament.
 The sweeping grounds at Rideau Hall are open to the public and boasts a botanical history lesson featuring an array of blossoms, shrubs and trees in various well-designed gardens.
-Take a virtual tour to learn about the magnificent spaces, such as the famous Tent Room that was used to entertain royal families, famous people and dignitaries from around the world.
-Check back online for when guided indoor tours will resume.
+Take a guided indoor tour to learn about the magnificent spaces, such as the famous Tent Room that was used to entertain royal families, famous people and dignitaries from around the world.

 Location: 1 Sussex Drive, Ottawa